-Dean, 41, diagnosed with an ampullary carcinoma, had the Whipple procedure and is due to have chemotherapy
+Dean, 41, was diagnosed with an ampullary carcinoma.
+He had the Whipple's procedure and chemotherapy

 Diagnosis and planning my treatment

 Ultrasound scan, CT scan, MRI scan, ERCP (endoscopy used to install a stent), a second endoscopy to take a biopsy, endless blood tests all ended up with the initial diagnosis of bile duct cancer, which was later clarified/changed to be ampullary cancer.